c-sp/game-boy-test-roms/README.md

 * **Exit Condition:**
   When is a test finished?
 * **Test Success/Failure:**
-  How do we identify test success and failure?
+  How do we identify test success or failure?